Hide-and-Seek Attribution: Weakly Supervised Segmentation of Vertebral Metastases in CT

 Finally, the malignancy score of component $M$ is defined as:

 where $\varepsilon$ ensures numerical stability.
-The score $\Delta(M)\ge 0$ quantifies the fraction of the original malignancy probability linked to component $M$: values near $1$ indicate that $M$ explains most of the malignant evidence, whereas values near $0$ reflect negligible influence.
-Components satisfying $\Delta(M)\ge\tau$ for some $\tau>0$ are retained, with $D^{+}$ yielding the lytic mask and $D^{-}$ the blastic mask.
+The score $\Delta(M)\ge 0$ quantifies the fraction of the original malignancy probability linked to component $M$: values near $1$ indicate that $M$ explains most of the malignant evidence, whereas values near $0$ reflect negligible influence giving it a direct semantic interpretation.
+Components satisfying $\Delta(M)\ge\tau$ for some $\tau>0$ are retained with $D^{+}$ yielding the lytic mask and $D^{-}$ the blastic mask.
+For mixed vertebrae, both $D^{+}$ and $D^{-}$ components are retained and their corresponding masks are merged.
 Because $D^{+}$ and $D^{-}$ are disjoint by construction, the resulting masks do not overlap.